MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

     {{ formatting.cont_indent }}{{ formatting.cont_indent }}{{ value }}: {% endfor %}
     {% endif -%}

 You can use it as reference to create your own template.
-Following subsections explains possible features in detail.
+Following subsections explains in detail possible features.

 Path to template can be absolute or relative (to working directory or configuration file directory)::